Party of Free Change: 1990 performance and controversy

-Soon after its official registration on March 1, the PLS was invited by the governing National Salvation Front (FSN) to join Romania's temporary legislature, or Provisional National Unity Council (CPUN).
-Its one seat there was taken by Cazimir.
-With Cazimir as president, seconded by Gheorghe Boșman, the party held its first congress at Cervantes High School, Bucharest, shortly before the 1990 general elections.
+With Cazimir as president, seconded by Gheorghe Boșman, the party held its first congress at Cervantes High School, Bucharest, shortly before the May 1990 general elections.
 The PLS benefited from the liberal electoral law of that period, which required registrations to have only 251 signatures.
 Politician and scholar Cristian Preda places the PLS in a category of ephemeral groups created in that interval, alongside a Romanian Democratic Popular Realist Revolutionary Party and a Party of Heroes Killed for the Freedom of Living Heroes Maimed by the Barbarian Bullets.
 Unlike these highly localized projects, the PLS ran candidates in 26 precincts, and formed small but active county organizations—according to Cazimir, these were mostly run by divorcée ladies.
+The party claimed to have recruited a celebrated comedic actor, Dem Rădulescu, though he apparently defected to the "Party of Democratic Unity" just days before the election, and was registered on its Senate list at Vîlcea.

-The PLS received around 0.3% of the vote in both the Chamber of Deputies and Senate elections.
+The PLS received around 0.3% of the vote in both the Senate and Chamber of Deputies elections.
 Although it failed to win any senatorial mandates, it took a single seat in the Chamber, which went to Cazimir.
 In his early speeches at Cervantes, Cazimir had joked that they only ran in elections "because I was tired of things going smooth."
-He used his speaking time in Chamber mainly to popularize the sayings of Caragiale and Ion Creangă, as well as his own epigrams.
-At times, Cazimir also expressed mild criticism of the FSN as the party of "dead roses", and commented negatively on the June 1990 Mineriad, braving threats of violence from the Front's working-class electorate.
-However, journalist George Baltac believes that the PLS "deliberately" helped the FSN to fragment the voting weight for the National-Peasantist opposition with "an explosion of minuscule parties."
-He notes that Cazimir, as a "left-wing intellectual", had a personal relationship with FSN leader Ion Iliescu.
-Likewise, commentator Andrei Manolescu argues that "[Cazimir's] humor and irony turned into actual opportunism."
+In his Pruteanu interview, he noted being serious about capturing the vote: "our main effort at the present time is not the recruitment of new members, but the earning of electoral sympathies and trust.
+Once we will win the votes, we will also bring in new members."
+Cazimir used his speaking time in Chamber mainly to popularize the sayings of Caragiale and Ion Creangă, as well as his own epigrams.
+At times, he also expressed mild criticism of the FSN as the party of "dead roses", and commented negatively on the June 1990 Mineriad, braving threats of violence from the Front's working-class electorate.

-Although the legislation updated in 1992 provided an election threshold, which harmed its chances, the PLS continued to be active, and staged high-profile stunts.
-In one such event, its delegation to Brussels made Manneken Pis an honorary party member.
-The party also contested the February 1992 elections for local councils: it fielded 75 candidates for the General Council of Bucharest (the maximum allowed by law) and endorsed Tudor Popescu as its candidate for Mayor.
-In the end, it elected several councilors throughout the country, and only one at Bucharest.